No funeral? No memorial service? What if someone doesn’t want a big “goodbye?” Is there anything you can still do?

 How do you grieve when there is no funeral?

 We mourn our loved ones in many ways after they have died.
+Here are some thoughts on how to grieve when there is no funeral.

 - Line the road on the way to the cemetery.
 When the hearse drives by, everyone will say their own farewell.